Kinsealy

-The 2011 census of Ireland lists the census town of Kinsaley, in the electoral divisions of Kinsaley and Balgriffin, with a population of 214 people.
-This should not be confused with the census town of Kinsealy–Drinan, which is a suburb of Swords with a population of 5,814 in the townland of Drinan at the north of the electoral division of Kinsaley.
-The electoral division of Kinsaley also includes parts of the census towns of Swords, Portmarnock, and Malahide. and had a 2011 population of 8,475 people, up from 5,526 in 2006.
+Kinsealy gives its name to Kinsealy–Drinan, an urban area outside Swords, treated by the Fingal County Council development plan as part of Swords.

 History

 Samuel Lewis' 1837 Topographical Dictionary describes the parish of Kinsealy as "well cultivated", with a limestone quarry and a holy well.

+Features

-Charles Haughey lived at Abbeville, a Georgian "big house", for many years, including his time as Taoiseach.
+One of the most notable structures in the area is Abbeville, a partially 17th century but mainly Georgian house, for many years owned by Charles Haughey, including during his time as Taoiseach.
 Haughey's lavish lifestyle earned him the nickname, "the Squire of Kinsealy".

+Kinsaley House is another of the earliest houses in the area constructed around 1736 in the fashionable Georgian style.
+As of 2023, the house is surrounded by a 21st-century housing estate.

 Amenities

-Kinsealy is served by Dublin Bus routes 42, 42n, and 43.
+Kinsealy is served by Dublin Bus routes 42, 42N, and 43.
 It has a Roman Catholic church named after St. Nicholas of Myra, by a secondary road to Portmarnock.
 The church site originally held the school and this was relocated to its current site in 1952.
-In addition to the few businesses in Balgriffin, Kinsealy has a small shopping precinct by the Catholic church, a service station and a garden centre with ancillary businesses.
-A former research station of Teagasc was repurposed as a school.